valeriansaliou/plotters-conrod/README.md

 While the default Bitmap backend rasterizer would only use the CPU (quite heavily at high FPS on real-time plots), this Conrod backend sends most of its work over to the GPU, as it uses OpenGL primitives to draw shapes.

-Measurements have been made by running [an example](./examples/cpu-monitor.rs) comparing the Bitmap backend with the Conrod backend, on a 2019 MacBook Pro laptop, running a _2,3GHz 8-Core Intel Core i9_ CPU with a _Radeon Pro 560X 4GB_ GPU.
+Measurements have been made by running [this example](./examples/cpu-monitor.rs) comparing the Bitmap backend with the Conrod backend, on a 2019 MacBook Pro laptop, running a _2,3GHz 8-Core Intel Core i9_ CPU with a _Radeon Pro 560X 4GB_ GPU.
+The example was compiled in `--release` mode, with all CPU optimizations enabled.

 **Those are the measurements results for a 800x480 pixels plot at 30 FPS:**